dbelouslv/BelousLib.GuidExtension/src/BelousLib.GuidExtension/docs/NUGET.md

 ## Important

 Please note that when converting, only the first 16 characters of the GUID are filled with data, while the remaining values are left as zeros.
 Since it doesn't matter what will be in their place, the **enableZeroRemoving** flag was added to replace the zeros with any HEX values.
+Also when you want to convert **String -> ToGuid()** be careful that only supports text up to 16 characters.

 ```csharp
   //Output 6748db38-b5fd-40c1-5a66-8f6a0e5c1c0b